armadillica/flamenco/docs/developer_manual/architecture.rst

 Render workflow
 ===============

-The render workflow is based on shots.
-Once a shot is added to brender, we automatically create jobs (collection of instructions) to send to any available worker.
+The render workflow is based on jobs.
+Once a jobs is added to brender, we automatically create tasks (collection of instructions) to send to any available worker.
-When all jobs are completed, the shot is marked as finished.
+When all tasks are completed, the job is marked as finished.

 Frames